SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 # Developers: Contributing to Documentation

-All documentation resides in this repository.
-If you plan to contribute, please clone this repository before continuing with the steps below.
+All documentation for Spartacus resides in the `_pages` folder of this repository.

+If probably goes without saying that you need to clone this repo before continuing with the steps below.

-## Making Updates to the Doc Repo
+## Making Updates to the Documentation Repository

 Whether you are creating a new doc, or updating an existing doc, the steps are the same.